oaismail/Project/README.md

 | Developers in 2021 | 1400 | 950 |
 | Market cap May 2022 in USD | 10B | 2.8B

-There is certainly competition between the two networks and which one will take the crown for interoperability, but until now, Polkadot hasn't activate the cross-chain communication protocol, whereas Cosmos is much more interoperable, smoother and much more user friendly, and with it's market cap it has a bigger potentail of growth, despite the fact Polkadot is getting a strong backup from big institutions.
+There is certainly competition between the two networks and which one will take the crown for interoperability, is still to be decided.
+But until now, Polkadot hasn't activated the cross-chain communication protocol, whereas Cosmos is much more interoperable, smoother and much more user friendly, and with it's market cap it has a bigger potential of growth, despite the fact Polkadot is getting a strong backup from big institutions.

 There are other competitors but some uses cross-chain which is inferior to multi-chain like Cosmos and Polkadot.
 Vitalik Buterin quote.